 One of the numerous significant decisions needed by a landlord is whether pets will be allowed on the rental property.
 Making a pet policy will either establish whether pets are allowed or not or define rules for the kinds of animals that will be allowed.
-Also, what fees are obligatory of pet-owning occupants, and instructions all pet-owners should during the time of the tenancy.
+Also, what fees are obligatory for pet-owning occupants, and instructions all pet-owners should during the time of the tenancy.

 Determining whether or not to allow pets in your rental property is again not a simple choice, and it comes with numerous deliberations.
-While service animals with the proper paperwork are always permitted in rentals, it’s up to you to choose if you wish your tenant can get along his/her dog, pet cat, hamster, or beta fish.
+While service animals with the proper paperwork are always permitted in rentals, it’s up to you to choose if you wish your tenant can get along with his/her dog, pet cat, hamster, or beta fish.
 Your pet policy must be included in your Rental Lease Agreement, even if you do not want pets.

 Pets cause injury; why would renters allowed to have one can be an important question.
 There are numerous advantages for landlords who let pets at their rental properties.
-Similarly to a lease modification agreement, you can make changes, inclusions, and amends to the rental property.
+Similar to a lease modification agreement, you can make changes, inclusions, and amends to the rental property.

 While pets can do harm to your rentals, there are numerous good reasons for letting pets, even if you’re not mostly fond of them.